phbradley/conga/README.md

 The colors along the top of the matrix show the GEX cluster assignments of each clonotype.
-The two columns of colors along the left-hand side of the matrix show (left column) the P-value and (right column) the feature type (GEX vs TCR) of the feature corresponding to that row.
+The two columns of colors along the left-hand side of the matrix show (left column) the P-value and (right column) the feature type (GEX vs TCR) of the feature corresponding to that row (P-values and feature types are also given in the row names along the right-hand side of the matrix).

 ![clustermap](_images/tcr_hs_pbmc_0.100_nbrs_combo_hotspot_features_vs_gex_clustermap_lessredundant.png)